 3. What about a micro wedding?

 You’re planning to marry on your original wedding date followed by a sequel wedding in 2021.
 Rather than a traditional cake, we’d suggest something completely personal to you.
 An informal afternoon tea at home following your ceremony or even a picnic in the park with your closest family (following latest government advice of course!) would be perfect.
-Inspired by our Unbirthday Afternoon Teas, these include rich chocolate mini cakes layered with a rich chocolate buttercream dark chocolate ganache and handmade gold painted dark chocolate bar, luscious lemon and summerberry handmade macarons, gooey white chocolate and raspberry blondies, lightly scented vanilla and rose cookies, the fluffiest of freshly made fruit scones and a jar (with just the right amount) of our homemade berry jam.
+Inspired by our Luxury Afternoon Teas, these include rich chocolate mini cakes layered with a rich chocolate buttercream dark chocolate ganache and handmade gold painted dark chocolate bar, luscious handmade macarons, gooey white chocolate and raspberry blondies, lightly scented vanilla and rose cookies, the fluffiest of freshly made fruit scones and a jar (with just the right amount) of our homemade jam.

 This enables you to keep the intimate celebration, and even a tiny cake cutting moment.
 Afternoon tea from our kitchen to your home means that even if you’re not holding your micro wedding in Kent that doesn’t stop you from enjoying an afternoon tea celebration.
 You might consider a relaxing elopement afternoon tea with just the two of you complete with a glass of fizz in the garden.